oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/README.md

 semodule -i shard-podman.pp
 semodule -l | grep shard-pod
 ```
-## Deploy Oracle Globally Distributed Database Containers
+## Deploy Oracle Globally Distributed Database Containers using Oracle Database FREE Images

 Refer to the relevant section depending on whether you want to deploy the Oracle Globally Distributed Database using System-Managed Sharding, System-Managed Sharding with RAFT Replication enabled or User-Defined Sharding.

-### Deploy Oracle Globally Distributed Database with System-Managed Sharding
+### Deploy Oracle Globally Distributed Database with System-Managed Sharding using Oracle Database FREE Images

-Refer to [Sample Oracle Globally Distributed Database with System-Managed Sharding deployed manually using Podman Containers](./podman-sharded-database-with-system-sharding.md) to deploy a sample Oracle Globally Distributed Database with System-Managed sharding using podman containers.
+Refer to [Sample Oracle Globally Distributed Database with System-Managed Sharding deployed manually using Podman Containers and Oracle Database FREE Images](./podman-sharded-database-free-with-system-sharding.md) to deploy a sample Oracle Globally Distributed Database with System-Managed sharding using podman containers and Oracle Database FREE Images.

-### Deploy Oracle Globally Distributed Database with System-Managed Sharding with RAFT Replication Enabled
+### Deploy Oracle Globally Distributed Database with System-Managed Sharding with RAFT Replication Enabled using Oracle Database FREE Images

-Refer to [Sample Oracle Globally Distributed Database with System-Managed Sharding with RAFT Replication enabled deployed manually using Podman Containers](./podman-sharded-database-with-system-sharding-with-snr-raft-enabled.md) to deploy a sample Oracle Globally Distributed Database with System-Managed sharding with RAFT Replication enabled using podman containers.
+Refer to [Sample Oracle Globally Distributed Database with System-Managed Sharding with RAFT Replication enabled deployed manually using Podman Containers and Oracle Database FREE Images](./podman-sharded-database-free-with-system-sharding-with-snr-raft-enabled.md) to deploy a sample Oracle Globally Distributed Database with System-Managed sharding with RAFT Replication enabled using podman containers and Oracle Database FREE Images.

 **NOTE:** RAFT Replication Feature is available only for Oracle 23ai RDBMS and Oracle 23ai GSM version.

-### Deploy Oracle Globally Distributed Database with User-Defined Sharding
+### Deploy Oracle Globally Distributed Database with User-Defined Sharding using Oracle Database FREE Images

-Refer to [Sample Oracle Globally Distributed Database with User-Defined Sharding deployed manually using Podman Containers](./podman-sharded-database-with-user-defined-sharding.md) to deploy a sample Oracle Globally Distributed Database with User-Defined sharding using Podman containers.
+Refer to [Sample Oracle Globally Distributed Database with User-Defined Sharding deployed manually using Podman Containers and Oracle Database FREE Images](./podman-sharded-database-free-with-user-defined-sharding.md) to deploy a sample Oracle Globally Distributed Database with User-Defined sharding using Podman containers and Oracle Database FREE Images.

 ## Support